dewanshikarnawat/leetcode-daily/README.md

 │       └── Total Waviness of Numbers in Range II.cpp
 │   └── 2D DP
 │       └── 1301.
 Number of Paths with Max Score.cpp
+│   └── 3D DP
-│   └── 1871_Jump_Game_VII.cpp
+│       └── 3336.
+Find the Number of Subsequences With Equal GCD │   └── 1871_Jump_Game_VII.cpp
 │   └── 3699.
 Number of ZigZag Arrays I.cpp
 │   └── 3700.
 Number of ZigZag Arrays II.cpp